cnyegun/programming-languages-1/README.md

-# This serves as a personal repository for my Programing Languages 1 course at Tampere University of Applied Science
+# What is this?
-contact email: chinguyen.bui@tuni.fi
+This serves as a personal repository for my Programing Languages 1 course at Tampere University of Applied Science contact email: chinguyen.bui@tuni.fi